wlabagnara/PlayZed/1_OutOfBox/README.md

- # Unboxing the ZedBoard
+ # Out of Box check of the ZedBoard

- - The box photo:  See ZedBox.jpg
- - Followed directions on the "Getting Started Instructions" included in box:
-   - See photo "GettingStartedInstructionsFromZedBoardBox.jpg"
-   - Refer to "InitialCheckOutOfBoxFromSdramBoot.txt" for steps/results
+- Steps for the Out of Box Check of the ZedBoard shown in "OutOfBoxCheck.pdf"